A rail holiday has never looked so appealing as conflict in the Middle East continues to disrupt jet fuel supplies.

 You can tick off some of the highlights within hours of stepping off the train: the Royal Palace, the Rembrandt House Museum and Anne Frank House are all walking distance from Central Station.
 The nearby Rijksmuseum is also home to some of the world’s most celebrated artworks (including Rembrandt’s The Night Watch).

 Avignon, in the heart of Provence was equally popular with visitors.
 The Popes’ Palace, a UNESCO World Heritage site, was described as ‘an essential visit’ – marking a unique period in history when Avignon was the temporary papal headquarters.
-This legacy also lives on in the grand churches and the three miles of defensive stone ramparts that encircle the city.

 How long?
 Amsterdam is a direct four hour trip, Avignon six hours.